ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/Array_List/PrefixSufix.md

+check ## what if it allows circular or not

 ### **Medium Problems**
 6. **Subarray Sum Equals K**
     - *Problem*: Find the number of subarrays whose sum equals a given `k`.